Key takeaways:

 Arizona

 To start working as a roofing contractor in Arizona, register with the Arizona Registrar of Contractors.
-License classes in the state that are eligible to provide roofing services are general commercial or residential contractors and specialty commercial or residential roofing contractors.
+License classes eligible for roofing services include general commercial or residential contractors and specialty commercial or residential roofing contractors.

-To become a licensed roofing contractor, first, complete any education or experience requirements set by your jurisdiction.
+First, complete any education or experience requirements set by your jurisdiction.
 Next, fill out the application form and submit the required documentation and fees.
-Afterward, take and pass the Statute and Rules and Trade examinations
+Then take and pass the Statute and Rules and Trade examinations.

-Finally, provide proof of insurance and a bond based on the amount of work you expect to perform (i.e. General residential contractors need a bond of $15,000 if they expect to perform work with a total value of more than $750,000) to ensure you meet all necessary requirements for obtaining a roofing contractor license.
+Finally, provide proof of insurance and a bond based on the amount of work you expect to perform.
+For example, general residential contractors need a $15,000 bond if they expect to perform work with a total value of over $750,000.

 Arkansas

-To get your Residential Roofer Contractor License in Arkansas, register with the Arkansas Contractors Licensing Board and the Residential Committee (as of January 2022).
+To get your Residential Roofer Contractor License in Arkansas, register with the Arkansas Contractors Licensing Board and the Residential Committee.

-To get your license, complete the residential roofer application, submit the required documentation and fees as specified by your jurisdiction, and take and pass the necessary examinations
+Complete the residential roofer application through the Arkansas Contractors Licensing Board, submit the required documentation and fees, and take and pass the necessary examinations.

 Finally, provide proof of liability and workers’ compensation insurance and secure a $15,000 surety bond to meet all licensing requirements.